Sani-Abdullahi-Sani/Sani-Abdullahi-Sani/README.md

 # Hi, I'm Sani Abdullahi Sani 👋

 I aspire to integrate insights from human perception and cognition into AI design, I aim to contribute to cutting-edge research in cognitive science through the development of innovative technologies that enhance learning, memory, and decision-making.
-I strive to predict behavior and optimize human interaction with technology by incorporating cognitive models.
-Additionally, I am deeply interested in Natural Language Processing (NLP), particularly in working with low-resource African languages.
+Additionally, I am interested in Natural Language Processing (NLP), especially in working with low-resource African languages.
 My goal is to curate data and create meaningful models that address unique African challenges.
-I am also fascinated by reinforcement learning techniques and applications, which I believe hold great potential in creating adaptive and intelligent systems.
+I am also fascinated by General AI and Machine Learning Applications, Reinforcement learning techniques and applications, which I believe hold great potential in creating adaptive and intelligent systems.

 ## 🛠️ Skills
 - **Languages:** Python, C++